7 Eleven Logo

 7-Eleven Logo 1953-1969

-There was a two-dimensional version of the emblem with a round base.
-The seven acquired clear wide lines in it, and the inscription “ELEVEN” became black and oblique.
-In this case, the word was on a white background, crossing the red number in the middle.
-The name of the chain of stores was located inside a white inverted trapezoid with a frame of thin lines.
-That, in turn, was placed in a green circle.
-Under the letter, “E” was the registered trademark.
+A two-dimensional version of the emblem with a round base appeared.
+Seven acquired clear, broad lines in it, and the inscription “ELEVEN” became black and slanted.
+The word was on a white background, crossing the red number in the middle.
+The name of the store chain was placed inside a white inverted trapezoid with a frame of thin lines.
+This, in turn, was placed in a green circle.
+Under the letter “E” was the registered trademark.

 1968 – 2004